 As mentioned above, TROAS (and similar bidding strategies) rely on data to optimise your bids for Google Ad campaigns.
 And conversion tracking helps with just that.

-By setting conversion tracking for your Google Ads account, you essentially aid the strategy in calculating the likelihood or probability of an ad click converting into an action that meets your desired ROAS.
-Without this step, your automatic bidding strategy won’t have the data required for future conversions, as it won’t know which ads, Adwords, or campaigns will yield the best results.
+Setting up conversion tracking in your Google Ads account helps the strategy determine how likely a click will convert into an action meeting your desired ROAS.
+Without this step, the automatic bidding strategy lacks the data to understand which ads, Adwords, or campaigns perform best.

 So, by enabling Google Ads conversion tracking for your ad or shopping campaigns, you help the strategy “learn” which ads, Adwords, or keywords are getting the best conversion rates.
 It can also help you gauge your ad campaigns by giving you an idea of your Google Ads performance.